Sunny Thomas: Career as coach

 After taking over as the Chief coach for the Indian shooting teams, he coached Jaspal Rana for the 1994 Junior World Championship and he won a gold medal.
 It was the first time that India won a gold medal in Junior Worlds.
 Bindra went on to win India's first Olympic gold medal in an individual event at Beijing in 2008, also under his coaching.
 Earlier, Rajyavardhan Singh Rathore won double trap silver at the 2004 Athens Games, the first medal at Olympics for India.
 He also coached Gagan Narang who won a gold medal at the Afro Asian Games at Hyderabad in 2003.
 Under his guidance, Vijay Kumar won a silver at 2012 London Olympics.
-He was a god father for many other top shooters Samaresh Jung and spent most of his time in the ranges at Bangalore and New Delhi to conduct the Indian shooting camps.
+He was a god father for many other top shooters like Samaresh Jung and spent most of his time at the ranges in Bangalore and New Delhi to conduct multiple Indian shooting camps.
 From 1993, he worked as the coach for 19 years, till he resigned in 2012.
 He coached Indian teams for five Olympics, six World Championships, over 50 World Cups, six Asian Games and five Commonwealth Games.